tjhosford/image-search-engine/README.md

 Why?
 -------------

-Google surprisingly only offers this kind of thing for very small websites with their Custom Search API, which won't scale to a large number of users.
-So alas we need to use Bing.
+Google surprisingly only offers a full-web image search API for very small websites with their Custom Search API, which won't scale to a large number of users.
+So Bing is actually the way to go for this kind of thing.

 It seems like Bing no longer supports being hit from the front-end directly, so a proxy server is needed.